UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 Notes:

-Once again, we need to split the date column using `str.split()` which we learned in Module 4 and separate it into columns for the year, month and day.
+Once again, we need to split the date column using `str.split(),` which we learned in Module 4, and separate it into columns for the year, month and day.

 ---